ucb-bar/iris-event-utils/README.md

 Currently, Sodor, Rocket, and Gemmini have GenEvent annotations.
 More designs are on the way!

 ## Iris Script
-[iris.py](https://github.com/ucb-bar/iris-event-utils/blob/main/scripts/uarchdb/iris.py) is a post-processing script for GenEvent logs. iris.py constructs the event graph using NetworkX and outputs a log which can be input into [Konata](https://github.com/shioyadan/Konata), an open-source Javascript waterfall viewer GUI.
+[iris.py](https://github.com/ucb-bar/iris-event-utils/blob/main/scripts/uarchdb/iris.py) is a post-processing script for GenEvent logs to generate waterfall visualizations. iris.py parses the GenEvent log and constructs the event graph using NetworkX and outputs a log which can be input into [Konata](https://github.com/shioyadan/Konata), an open-source Javascript waterfall viewer GUI.

 Arguments:
 `--log_file`: GenEvent log filename
 `--output_file`: Optional output file name.
-Defaults to `konata_output.log`

-`--schema`: json input file specifying pipeline stages and associated data types.
+Defaults to `konata_output.log` `--schema`: json input file specifying pipeline stages and associated data types.
 Needed for RISCV instruction decoding.
 See [sodor config schema](https://github.com/ucb-bar/iris-event-utils/blob/main/scripts/uarchdb/sodor5.json).
 Schema contains event names, event data types, and start, split, and end stages of event graphs.
 `--gemmini`: optional flag for turning on Gemmini instruction decoding

 Usage: